 I think most Mexicans have visited this city at least once in their lives.
-It’s actually one of my favorite spots.
-One of the main characteristics of Guanajuato are its alleys.
+It’s one of my favorite spots.
+One of the main characteristics of Guanajuato is its alleys.
 They’re everywhere!
-You can spend hours wandering through them, admiring the old houses all along and taking lots of cool pictures.
+You can spend hours wandering through them, admiring the old houses all along, and taking lots of cool pictures.
 There is also an observation deck on top of a hill where you get a superb view of the city at night.

 You can’t miss out on callejoneadas!
 You will wander through the alleys, singing and dancing to the old Spanish style.
 It’s a must if you visit.
 I also recommend planning a visit during the Cervantino Festival in October.
 The city hosts this art festival each year.

 San Miguel de Allende

 The icon of this city is undoubtedly its neo-Gothic style church in the city center, very different from other churches.
 This city was a pueblo mágico but was later upgraded to a UNESCO World Heritage Site due to its importance in the history of Mexico.